threefoldtech/terraform-provider-grid/docs/resources/name_proxy.md

 page_title: "grid_name_proxy Resource - terraform-provider-grid"
 subcategory: ""
 description: |-
   Resource for deploying a gateway name workload.
-  A user should specify some unique name and a node working as a gateway, and the grid generates a fully qualified domain name (fqdn) in the form name.gateway-domain.
+A user should specify some unique name, for example hamada, and a node working as a gateway that has the domain gent01.dev.grid.tf, and the grid generates a fully qualified domain name (fqdn) hamada.getn01.dev.grid.tf.
 Then, the user could connect this gateway workload to whichever backend services the user desires, making these backend services accessible through the computed fqdn.
 ---

 # grid_name_proxy (Resource)

 Resource for deploying a gateway name workload.
-A user should specify some unique `name` and a node working as a gateway, and the grid generates a fully qualified domain name (fqdn) in the form `name`.`gateway-domain`.
+A user should specify some unique name, for example hamada, and a node working as a gateway that has the domain gent01.dev.grid.tf, and the grid generates a fully qualified domain name (fqdn) `hamada.getn01.dev.grid.tf`.
 Then, the user could connect this gateway workload to whichever backend services the user desires, making these backend services accessible through the computed fqdn.